Chapter 3 – Relationship to Clients – annotated

 (ii) the reasons, if any, for the withdrawal; and

-(iii) in the case of litigation, that the client should expect that the hearing or trial will proceed on the date scheduled and that the client should retain new counsel promptly;
+(iii) in the case of litigation, that the client should expect that the hearing or trial will proceed on the date scheduled and that the client should retain a new lawyer promptly;

 (a.1) notify in writing all other parties, including the Crown where appropriate, that the lawyer is no longer acting;